James Scripps Booth: Biography

-The eldest of George Gough Booth and Ellen Booth's five children, James was born on May 31, 1888 in Detroit, Michigan.
+The eldest of George Gough Booth and Ellen Booth's five children, James was born on May 31, 1888, in Detroit, Michigan.
 He received his education at private schools, he left school before graduating from the tenth grade.
 By this time, his artistic gifts were well recognized.

 At 22, Booth married Jean Alice McLaughlin in 1910 in Detroit.
 The young couple traveled abroad and lived for a period in Paris, where Booth studied at the École des Beaux-Arts.
 They also spent time in Etaples, France with Michigan-born artist Myron Barlow, who taught Booth the fundamentals of working with pastels.
 Booth quickly took to the medium and thereafter preferred it to all others.

 He accepted and completed two important commissions in 1917.
-One commission, from the directors of the Evening News Association, called for him to render a series of pastel drawings of the soon-to-be-vacated Detroit News Shelby Street plant.
+One commission, from the directors of the Evening News Association, called for him to render a series of pastel drawings of the soon-to-be-vacated Detroit lebron News Shelby Street plant.
 The second commission came from his father, who wished to have a set of Cranbrook scenes for his own home.
-Following the completion of these works, Booth moved to Pasadena, California with his wife and children.
+Following the completion of these works, Booth moved to Pasadena, California, with his wife and children.
 First in his El Molino, CA home and later in a home he designed for himself in Linda Vista, Booth built studios where he executed an extensive body of work, primarily pastel drawings of nudes and clothed models set in the surrounding hills.
 Many of these were exhibited at the Detroit Museum of Art and the Scarab Club, where they were well received.

 In the 1930s, Booth established a studio and automotive workshop in Indian Village in Detroit.
 Here, he spent considerable time reworking and brightening his earlier pastels and producing works far more colorful than those he had executed previously.
 During this period of his life, he maintained an active interest in the work his parents were carrying on at Cranbrook.

 Prior to the death of his wife Jean in July, 1942, Booth discontinued teaching his automotive courses.
-Booth remarried on February 20, 1943 to Ellen Catherine Norlen.
+Booth remarried on February 20, 1943, to Ellen Catherine Norlen.
 Wishing to remain near his parents, the couple took up residence in Grosse Pointe.
 There, after the death of George Booth in 1949, James began to edit Cyril Player's biography of his father (published in 1964 as The Only Thing Worth Finding).

 In 1951, the Booths left Detroit for New Canaan, Connecticut, where they purchased and restored a historic home, "Sun House".
 Booth converted the barn of the house into a studio and continued to paint, work on his automobiles, and write.
 There he completed a commentary on the Bible, Adventures in Analysis, which he published in 1954 under the pseudonym "Edmund Wood Gagnier".

-He died suddenly in Connecticut at age 66 on September 13, 1954 and was buried in the family plot in Greenwood Cemetery in Birmingham, Michigan.
+He died suddenly in Connecticut at age 66 on September 13, 1954, and was buried in the family plot in Greenwood Cemetery in Birmingham, Michigan.